lskatz/SneakerNet/docs/INSTALL.md

 Some settings are necessary to change in the config/\*.conf files.
 Please edit these files accordingly.

+Special variables are allowed and have a __VAR__ format.
+These are the variables currently allowed

+* `__BASE__` evaluates to the installation directory of SneakerNet.
+Useful for file paths, e.g., location of where a bed file is.

 ### emails

 List any emails here, comma-separated.
 These emails will be sent reports by default for each